Modern Woman: The Lost Sex: Concerning Man's Dilemma

 "And women, as we have said, have a great deal to do with the condition in general, although they have enjoyed the full co-operation of men in bringing it about."

 Man's psychosocial conflict spans back to the Copernican revolution.
 When the sun was proven the center of the universe, rather than earth and man, male self-esteem was wounded and continually degraded with each following scientific innovation, including Darwinian theory and industrialization.
 Thus, men must acquire more wealth, knowledge, and social prestige to remain important.

-Ultimately, the male's need to prove himself results in improved science and technology such as the steam engine, which undermine the woman's role in the house, rendering her irrelevant in her own home.
+Ultimately, the male's need to prove himself results in improved science and technology such as the steam engine, which undermines the woman's role in the house, rendering her irrelevant in her own home.
 Women are then forced into the public sphere to find importance and self-fulfillment, which is Lundberg and Farnham's central cause of female neurosis.